flatpak/flatpak-docs/docs/conventions.rst

 Technical conventions
 ---------------------

 The following are standard technical conventions used by Flatpak and Linux desktops.
-Those with Linux experience likely already be aware of them.
+Those with Linux experience will likely already be aware of them.
 However, developers who are new to Linux might find some of this information useful.

 D-Bus
 `````